July 12–15, 2018

 What is Belting?
 Teaching Musical Theater and Contemporary Voice

-Kevin Wilson, professor of voice and director of vocal pedagogy studies will lecture and lead a discussion on vocal registration and current pedagogical trends in teaching musical theater.
+Kevin Wilson, associate professor of voice and director of vocal pedagogy studies will lecture and lead a discussion on vocal registration and current pedagogical trends in teaching musical theater.
 Participation is welcome and encouraged as you discover or refine your approach to teaching contemporary voice.
 This lecture will include a live teaching demonstration.

 Alexander Technique in the Voice Studio

-Led by Sara Goldstein, professor of voice and Alexander specialist, this workshop will explore the principles of the Alexander Technique via discussion and group activities.
+Led by Sara Goldstein, associate professor of voice and Alexander specialist, this workshop will explore the principles of the Alexander Technique via discussion and group activities.
 There will be opportunities for short individual performances as well.
 The Alexander Technique is a method for exploring human reaction with the potential for learning new ways of responding, often with greater ease.
 The work is experiential.
 Please come in comfortable clothing and with an open mind!